-Thankfully, if you have stored pot and are worried about any unwanted developments, literally and figuratively, there are ways that you can check.
+Thankfully, if you have stored cannabis and are worried about any unwanted developments, literally and figuratively, there are ways that you can check.

 You also want to pull the weed apart in your hands and listen for that crackling sound.
-If you hear it snap your weed might be to dry.
+If you hear it snap your weed might be too dry.
 If there’s no noise whatsoever it’s too moist and might very well have developed mold.
-So if you pull apart your weed and you hear nothing, you might consider purchasing new weed.
+So if you pull apart your weed and you hear nothing, you might want to consider purchasing new weed.